joelvdw/agelena/README.md

 ![Agelena architecture](fig/architecture.png)

+## Full documentation

+The full API documentation is accessible in HTML format in the [kdoc-agalena](kdoc-agelena) folder.

 ## License

 Agelena is free software; you can redistribute it and/or modify it under the terms of the [GNU General Public License](http://www.gnu.org/licenses/gpl.html) as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.